Tip

 import hydromt

-To know which models are available within your active environment, you can use global MODELS variable in hydromt
+To know which models are available within your active environment, you can use global PLUGINS variable in hydromt

 [2]: